DICoop/coopJS/README.md

 # coopJS

-CoopJS is universal core library for cooperatives
+CoopJS is universal core library for cooperatives.

 It is based on a singleton model that accepts a configuration and provides access to one or more blockchains and contracts.